Dynatrace/OneAgent-SDK/README.md

 }
 ```

-In case of non-blocking receive (e. g. via eventhandler), there is no need to use ``ReceivingMessageTracer`` - just trace processing of the message by using the ``ProcessingMessageTracer``:
+In case of a non-blocking receive operation (e.g. via an event handler), there is no need to
+use `IncomingMessageReceiveTracer` - just trace the processing of the message by using `IncomingMessageProcessTracer`:

+**Example:**

 ```Java
 MessagingSystemInfo messagingSystemInfo = oneAgentSDK.createMessagingSystemInfo("myMessagingSystem",